-Whether offering workshops, keynotes, coaching or training programs, I create a learning community that offers safety, listening, and inspiration in order to allow personal change to emerge.
+Whether offering workshops, keynotes, coaching or training programs, I help create a learning community that promotes trust, listening, and inspiration in order to allow personal change to emerge.
 My mission is to empower participants to discover and build on their strengths, learn and practice skills, set realistic goals, and take appropriate risks in a supportive and enjoyable learning environment.
 Workshop members provide each other with encouragement and input for brainstorming on real world challenges plus modeling of changes and integration of new behaviors.
+At the heart of my teaching is Compassionate Listening: Healing Our World from the Inside Out.
 My mission is achieved, as clients become their own coach, able to extend this learning journey independently in their reach for excellence.

 “Susan was able to show applicability of theory to the real world.
 She allows course participants to apply newly learned skills… with opportunity to practice, play different roles, and have hands on experience….
 I’ll be able to utilize so much of what I learned. ”

 — Tom Patterson, Fisheries & Wildlife (attended Conflict Resolution training)

 We begin the process with needs assessments which I use to mold and adapt each program to the particular group, creating a supportive and positive atmosphere.
 I provide enjoyable, lively and highly experiential activities tailored to the participants and linked to strategies for transfer of learning to the workplace.
 Sessions are grounded in adult learning theory, providing experiential approaches, designed around clear goals and objectives, and utilizing a variety of techniques and media which enable participants to make lasting changes in attitudes and behavior.
 For example, many workshops use videotape, simulations, teamwork and role-playing to promote learning, feedback and coaching.